Investments in Disadvantaged Communities

 The following IIJA Formula Programs are covered programs on the Justice40 list; California’s Fiscal Year 2022 Totals are:

-- Surface Transportation Block Grant Program (STBG) (Reserved for Transportation Alternatives Set-Aside): $123 million
+• Surface Transportation Block Grant Program (STBG) (Reserved for Transportation Alternatives Set-Aside): $1.221 billion

 For CMAQ, for a State that has a nonattainment or maintenance area for fine particulate matter (PM2.5), the IIJA requires States to prioritize benefits to disadvantaged communities or low-income populations living in or adjacent to such area, to the extent practicable.
 For Fiscal Year 2022, California received $506 million, and it was all apportioned to the regions